Roam-Campervans/ModuleMonitor/README.md

 # ModuleMonitor
 Android application that that uses protocol buffers to take in remote battery values and displays current and historical values for voltage, usage and charging history.
-Goalss: add intergration for IOT van appliances.
+Goals: add intergration for IOT van appliances.

 [Link to current APK ](https://github.com/ahrenswett/ModuleMonitor/blob/main/ModMon/release/ModMon-release.apk)